KrishAleti-zz/PwdLeakCheck/README.md

 **Excited???**
-Click [PwdLeakCheck](https://github.com/KrishAleti/PwdLeakCheck/blob/main/PwdLeakCheck.py) to her multiple passwords at a time from the Command Prompt/CLI and know if your password is present in list of hacked passwords Click [PwdLeakCheck2.0](https://github.com/KrishAleti/PwdLeakCheck/blob/main/PwdLeakCheck2.0.py) to check your passwords one by one.
+Click [PwdLeakCheck](https://github.com/KrishAleti/PwdLeakCheck/blob/main/PwdLeakCheck.py) to her multiple passwords at a time from the Command Prompt/CLI and know if your password is present in list of hacked passwords.

+Click [PwdLeakCheck2.0](https://github.com/KrishAleti/PwdLeakCheck/blob/main/PwdLeakCheck2.0.py) to check your passwords one by one.

 **Developements/add-ons**